Security-Onion-Solutions/securityonion-docs/elasticsearch.rst

 ``so-elasticsearch-indices-delete`` manages size-based deletion of Elasticsearch indices based on the value of the ``elasticsearch.retention.retention_pct`` setting.
 This setting is checked against the total disk space available for ``/nsm/elasticsearch`` across all nodes in the Elasticsearch cluster.
 If your indices are using more than ``retention_pct``, then ``so-elasticsearch-indices-delete`` will delete old indices until available disk space is back under ``retention_pct``.
 The default value for this setting is ``50`` percent so that standalone deployments have sufficient space for not only Elasticsearch but also full packet capture and other logs.
 For distributed deployments with dedicated search nodes where Elasticsearch is main consumer of disk space, you may want to increase this default value.

 To modify the ``retention_pct`` value, first navigate to :ref:`administration` --> Configuration.
-At the top of the page, click the ``Options`` menu and then enable the ``Show all configurable settings, including advanced settings.`` option.
+At the top of the page, click the ``Options`` menu and then enable the ``Show advanced settings`` option.
 Then navigate to elasticsearch --> retention --> retention_pct.
 Once you make the change and save it, the new setting will take effect at the next 15 minute interval.
 If you would like to make the change immediately, you can click the ``SYNCHRONIZE GRID`` button under the ``Options`` menu at the top of the page.

 ILM
 ~~~